-Hospital for Special Surgery (HSS), a world leader in orthopedics and rheumatology, and Oheneba Boachie-Adjei, M.D., chief of the scoliosis service at Hospital for Special Surgery and founder and president of the Foundation of Orthopedics and Complex Spine (FOCOS), announce the grand opening of a 50-bed specialty hospital providing comprehensive orthopedic and rehabilitative services for adults and children in Ghana, Africa.
+Hospital for Special Surgery (HSS), a world leader in orthopedics and rheumatology, and Oheneba Boachie-Adjei, M.D., Chief Emeritus of the scoliosis service at Hospital for Special Surgery and founder and president of the Foundation of Orthopedics and Complex Spine (FOCOS), announce the grand opening of a 50-bed specialty hospital providing comprehensive orthopedic and rehabilitative services for adults and children in Ghana, Africa.

 Located on 10 acres in Accra, Ghana, FOCOS Orthopaedic Hospital is fully accredited to operate both inpatient and outpatient departments.
 In addition to orthopedic care, the hospital will provide emergency medicine, ambulance services, diagnostics (including MRI, CT, echocardiogram, catheterization lab, complete laboratory services and radiology), pharmacy and physiotherapy.

 “FOCOS’s mission is to provide affordable orthopedic care to those who would not otherwise have access to such treatment,” explained Dr. Boachie-Adjei, who was born in Kumasi, Ghana, and immigrated to the United States in 1972.
 “The patients we treat both surgically and nonsurgically have disabling musculoskeletal disorders including complex spine deformities and pediatric orthopedic problems.”

 It was Dr. Boachie-Adjei’s dream to see the best care reach the underserved in his native country, Ghana, and the sub-Saharan region.
 Since its inception in 1998, Dr. Boachie-Adjei through FOCOS has treated more than 17,000 local and international patients.
 The medical team has performed over 800 surgeries including complex spine, total knee and hip replacements.